Cosmic-ray upscattered inelastic dark matter: Cosmic-ray upscattering of inelastic DM

 We assume that the lighter particle, $\chi_1$, is the dominant constituent of the galactic DM halo, while the heavier exited state, $\chi_2$, only makes up a negligible fraction.
 To be satisfied, this assumption requires a sufficiently small upscattering rate and/or a sufficiently short lifetime of the $\chi_2$.
 However, if the lifetime of the $\chi_2$ is greater than a few years, the flux of CRiDM could be a mixture of these two states.
 We therefore consider two scenarios: one in which the DM decays before reaching the Earth and then endothermically scatters on a target nucleus in the detector, and a second in which the $\chi_2$ reaches the Earth and exothermically scatters on a nucleus in the detector target.
 These two scenarios represent the extremal limits, all finite lifetime scenarios will lie between these two cases.

 In Figure \ref{fig:flux}, we plot the differential flux of $\chi_2$ (dashed lines) produced by cosmic ray up-scattering of the ambient dark matter distribution, for either $m_{\chi_1} = 100~\mev, 1~\mev$ (upper and lower panels, respectively), and $\delta = 1, 10, 100~\mev$ (orange, green, and red lines, respectively).
 Note that, for $\delta > 0$, there is always a minimum kinetic energy for upscattered $\chi_2$.
 This reflects the fact that, in center-of-mass frame, we must have $|\vec{p}_{\chi_2}| < |\vec{p}_{\chi_1}|$, implying that in the frame of the Earth, $\chi_2$ must be forward-moving.
+When the mediator mass is small, the spectra for $\delta = 10^{-2}$ GeV and $10^{-1}$ GeV exhibit sharp peaks.
+This is due to an enhancement in the cross section for outgoing dark matter energies in the vicinity of $T_\chi = \frac{\delta^2-m_A^2}{2m_\chi}$, where the propagator term of Eq.~\ref{eq:diffCS} vanishes.
+While this point is not kinematically accessible, when the mediator mass is small compared to $\delta$ large values of the incoming cosmic-ray energy can get arbitrarily close.